“As intentional as the forgetting that follows…”

 Conor McGregor, Selective History and Atlantic Amnesia

 Conor McGregor’s comments aimed at Floyd Mayweather see him wading into racial politics in the U.S. and Ireland without a second thought.
 He does so as if racism does not exist.
 Why he decided to address Mayweather’s general observations about racism and double standards in combat sports as a direct insult is curious.
 In his interview with Ben Thompson, Mayweather mentioned over twenty five different black boxers who he felt are overlooked by the media.
-His comments about McGregor seemed to be an afterthought at the end of a long discussion.
-Mayweather admitted that his knowledge of the MMA star is limited.
-He has apparently never seen Conor fight nor heard him speak.
-Additionally, Mayweather was not suggesting that Conor’s “success” was due to being “white” or having “white privilege”.
+He was not suggesting that Conor’s “success” was due to being “white” or having “white privilege”.
 He was referring to how their similar approach to “trash talking” as a means to hype a fight were perceived differently by White America.
 He wondered if the white gaze or racial bias explained why McGregor’s “trash talk” was better received (“praised for it”) in the media than his own.
 Does he have a point?
 It’s worth a closer look.
 In 2010 Mayweather was rounded on by the media for launching a “racist tirade” towards Pacquiao (“make me a sushi roll and cook me some rice”) which he later apologised for formally at a press conference.
-Yet in terms of being subjected to racist abuse, Mayweather’s victory over Pacquiao on the 2 May 2015 resulted in the word n****r almost trending on Twitter.
+Yet in terms of being subjected to racist abuse, Mayweather’s victory over Pacquiao on the 2 May 2015 resulted in the racial slur n****r almost trending on Twitter.
 This spike in racist abuse towards Mayweather hailed from White, Hispanic, Asian and Filipino social media users.
 It came in torrents and it lasted days.

 McGregor on the other hand labelled a German opponent (Dennis Siver) a Nazi.
 There was no press conference, no media cycle.
 McGregor likely got slapped on the wrist by a UFC boss as he took down his tweet and later tweeted a sardonic comment as an “apology”.

-Zito Madu noted how insidious this sentiment is when another white MMA fighter belittled Mayweather’s reading difficulty.
+Zito Madu has noted how insidious this sentiment is when another MMA fighter belittled Mayweather’s reading difficulty.

 Consider that 18 percent of Michigan, Mayweather’s home state, is functionally illiterate.
 And that 21 percent of citizens in Grand Rapids, where he was born, are as well.